Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 ADVERTISEMENT

 If you aren’t up for an elaborately themed celebration, that is okay, too.
 As another example, my grandmother always loved Elvis.
 I remember the Elvis memorabilia that decorated her house—a calendar in the kitchen, a throw blanket on sofa, one portrait of the King grinning in the morning light of her bedroom.
 One Christmas, my cousin played a few Elvis songs on her phone in my grandmother’s memory.
-I don’t even remember what songs she had chosen.
+I don’t even remember which songs she had chosen.
 What I do remember is that distinct voice singing in the background, reviving memories of sitting at my grandmother’s kitchen table as she offered me fresh red grapes and pretzels.

 2. Reminisce Over Photos